UK remains ready to act against attacks on shipping: Cameron

 “We’ve demonstrated that we’re prepared to follow words and warnings with action and that is incredibly important,” Cameron told broadcaster Sky News.

-He suggested further strikes could occur if the Houthi, who control much of Yemen, continue to target ships in the Red Sea.
+He suggested further strikes could occur if the Huthi rebels, who control much of Yemen, continue to target ships in the Red Sea.

 “We have to act.
 Not acting is also a policy and it was a policy that wasn’t working,” he said.